What Is The Mass Of Magnesium

 Safe Handling of Magnesium

 Magnesium is a flammable metal, so it's essential to handle it with care.
-Avoid exposing magnesium powder or shavings to open flames or sources of ignition.
+In practice, avoid exposing magnesium powder or shavings to open flames or sources of ignition.
 Store magnesium in a dry, well-ventilated area away from incompatible materials such as strong oxidizing agents.
 When machining or grinding magnesium, use appropriate safety equipment such as eye protection and respirators to prevent inhalation of magnesium dust.

 In the event of a magnesium fire, do not use water to extinguish it, as this can generate flammable hydrogen gas.
 Instead, use a Class D fire extinguisher specifically designed for metal fires.
 Follow established safety protocols and guidelines when working with magnesium to minimize the risk of accidents and injuries.